SalvatoreRa/artificial-intelligence-articles/articles/grokking.md

 _image source: [here](https://arxiv.org/pdf/2412.09810)_

+Using regularization as weight decay promotes a reduction in complexity but does not guarantee it.
+Therefore [in this paper](https://arxiv.org/pdf/2412.09810), they create a training algorithm to promote compression, reduction in model complexity and thus also grokking

 ## Application of Grokking

 Grokking seems more like a theoretical case without practical applications, especially since it needs many iterations to emerge.
 A [paper was recently presented](https://arxiv.org/pdf/2405.20233) that discusses the possibility of creating an algorithm called Grokfast, to accelerate model convergence toward generalization.